 Chances are, we have Googled the hell out of everything and know what we need to do.
 Or at least, I have.
 I know what I need to do to help lift my mood.
 Sometimes (okay, mostly!) we just want someone to listen to us and support us, not start giving advice.
 Just give us a hug, offer a cup of tea and depending on the mood, either general chit-chat or an ear is the best way to show your support.

-Don’t Keep Asking Questions
+Don’t Keep Asking Us Questions

-These are all simple questions right?
+These are all simple questions, right?
 (Apart from what do you want for tea, nobody has the answer to that one!)
 But when I was suffering terribly with my depression I couldn’t answer the most simple of questions.
 So being asked any of the above questions, which were meant with the best of intentions, would cause me to sink a bit deeper into my depression.

 What I think is the best way to support someone when they are in this type of mood is to make the decision for them, but not in a bossy way.
 For example, they have no idea what they want for tea, how about you just make them their favourite meal, order a pizza or even just do some cheese on toast?
 Rather than ask them what they want to watch, how about you just put their favourite film on?
-Want them to get out the house, put your shoes and coat on, and ask them if they want to join you.
+Want them to get out of the house, put your shoes and coat on, and ask them if they want to join you.
 I always found that when Daz already had his shoes and coat on, it made it harder to say no. I think by doing the above things, it just takes the pressure off a little bit.

-Check In On Them
+Check In On Us

 Had a friend that you’ve not heard from in a while?
 Maybe they’re going through something that you don’t know about.
-Rather than being annoyed that its you texting them first yet again, maybe just send them a message saying hi, and seeing how they are.
+Rather than being annoyed that it’s you texting them first yet again, maybe just send them a message saying hi, and seeing how they are.

-Keep Inviting Them Out
+Keep Inviting Us Out